Best yoghurt in the UK reviewed

 Of these:

-Lactobacillus acidophilus is a probiotic which supports digestion and helps maintain vaginal and intestinal health
+Lactobacillus acidophilus is a probiotic which may support digestion and help maintain vaginal and intestinal health

-Bifidobacterium is a genus of bacteria, not a specific strain like the above.
-While it’s likely this/these strains are probiotic, we don’t know for sure
+Bifidobacterium refers to a genus of bacteria, not a specific species like the other live cultures listed.
+While it’s possible, or even likely, this/these cultures are probiotic, we don’t know for sure

-Streptococcus thermophilus is a common starter culture for yogurt whose main role is to ferment milk sugars.
-It is not generally regarded as a probiotic
+Streptococcus thermophilus - a common starter culture for yogurt whose main role is to ferment milk sugars.
+It may assist lactose digestion, but it is not generally regarded as a probiotic

 In terms of the amount of actual live cultures present (ie colony forming units), no information is provided.